 IMCC3 FOCUS GROUPS

-Two pre-congress focus groups will take place on Tuesday 12 August or Wednesday 13 August.
-Two post-congress focus groups will take place on Tuesday 19 August.
-Fourteen focus groups will take place during IMCC, from 14 August to 18 August.
+Two pre-congress focus groups will take place on Tuesday 12 August or Wednesday 13 August at the University of Glasgow.
+One post-congress focus groups will take place on Tuesday 19 August.
+Fourteen focus groups will take place during IMCC, from 14 August to 18 August, at the Scottish Exhibition and Conference Centre.
 Some focus groups may have an attendee capacity and may require registration.
 Focus group descriptions can be found below.

 More information on focus group times, locations, and registration coming soon.

 Pre-Meeting Focus Groups

 - Integrating Marine Mammal Conservation: Human Dimensions and the Practitioner (Publication Development)